code-iai/iai_kinect2/kinect2_bridge/README.md

 ## First steps

 For the depth registration the camera intrinsics and extrinsics need to be known.
 The program reads in the values from the `data/<serialnumber>` folder.
 For each new sensor you need to add a subfolder with the serial number of the device as the folder name.
 In this folder you need to provide 3 yaml files with the intrinsics and extrinsics.
 These files can be created by the `camera_calibration` tool (or you can copy the files provided in one of the other folders, but results can be sub optimal).
-The device serialnumber is shown when `kinect2_bridge` or `Protonect` from libfreenect2 is started.
+The device serial number is shown when `kinect2_bridge` or `Protonect` from libfreenect2 is started.
+[More information on calibration](https://github.com/code-iai/iai_kinect2/tree/master/camera_calibration#calibrating-the-kinect-one).

 When `kinect2_bridge` is running you can use the `registration_viewer` to display the images or point cloud: `rosrun registration_viewer viewer -kinect2 -image` or `rosrun registration_viewer viewer -kinect2 -cloud`.